-The BA304E and BA324E indicators are also approved to nonincendive standard FM Class 3611 allowing installation in Division 2 hazardous (classified) locations without the need for Zener barriers or galvanic isolators.
-US installations must comply with the BEKA associates Control Drawing Cl300-73, which is attached to this Appendix, and with the National Electrical Code ANSI/NFPA70.
+All the models are FM Class 3611 nonincendive approved allowing installation in Division 2 hazardous (classified) locations without the need for Zener barriers or galvanic isolators.
+US installations must comply with the BEKA associates Control Drawing Cl300-73, which is attached to this appendix, and with the National Electrical Code ANSI/NFPA70.

-Canadian nonincendive installations must comply with the Canadian Electrical Code C22.2 and with BEKA associates Control Drawing Cl300-73, which is attached to this Appendix.
+Canadian nonincendive installations must comply with the Canadian Electrical Code C22.2 and with BEKA associates Control Drawing Cl300-73, which is attached to this appendix.